·10 min read

 Everyone we talk to agrees: you should read your trajectories.
 The reason they don't is purely operational.

-An experienced reviewer needs about 90 minutes for 10 trajectories.
+A single SWE-rebench trajectory takes about 30 minutes to review properly.
 A single SWE-bench run has 300+ tasks.
 A real post-training pipeline generates thousands of trajectories per experiment, with experiments running weekly or faster.
 That's 450+ hours of expert review per run.

 The U.S. National Institute of Standards and Technology (NIST)'s top recommendation for addressing agent cheating is AI-assisted transcript review, explicitly because manual inspection alone does not scale.